Artem-sys-svg/my-virus/README.md

-this installer is fake it can harm your computer use it in vm only
+this installer is fake it can harm your computer,and destroy your system files and registry with mbr use it in vm only